deepubansal/kerberos-windows-vagrant/README.md

 * Hostname: `web`
 * FQDN: `web.windomain.local`
 * Domain: `WINDOMAIN`
-* Provisioned with: Tomcat8, JDK8
+* Provisioned with: Tomcat8, JETTY 9.4.5, JDK8
-* Tomcat enabled with Kerberos/Spnego Support for SSO with `tomcat` user
+* Tomcat enabled with Kerberos/Spnego Support for SSO with `tomcat` user on port 8080
+* Jetty enabled with Kerberos/Spnego Support for SSO with `tomcat` user on port 9999
 * AutoLogon set to user `tomcat`

 ## Install Client Vagrant Box